Unleash/unleash/website/docs/sdks/proxy-vue.md

 </div>
 <br/>

-This library is meant to be used with the [unleash-proxy](https://github.com/Unleash/unleash-proxy).
-The proxy application layer will sit between your unleash instance and your client applications, and provides performance and security benefits.
-DO NOT TRY to connect this library directly to the unleash instance, as the datasets follow different formats because the proxy only returns evaluated toggle information.
+This library can be used with [Unleash Proxy](https://github.com/Unleash/unleash-proxy) or directly (since _Unleash v4.16_).
+Optional [proxy layer](/sdks/unleash-proxy) can sit between Unleash instance and your client application providing performance and security benefits.
+If you are connecting directly to the Unleash instance remember to use `/api/frontend` URL.

 For more detailed information, check out the [Vue Proxy SDK on GitHub](https://github.com/Unleash/proxy-client-vue).